shalior/express-ts-template/README.md

 This template provides a set of useful scripts that can be called using the `npm run <script>` syntax.
 These scripts are:
+Normally you'll run these with my docker helper script (nail) like `nail npm run build`
 - `knex`: knex cli wrapper that runs dotenv/config before instantiating knex
 - `test`: tests the application using [mocha](https://www.npmjs.com/package/mocha) and [chai](https://www.npmjs.com/package/chai)
 - `build`: runs the typescript compiler to build your application